 Besides being a country with lots of cultural and historical attractions, Italy has many great places for shopping.
-As one of the cradles of world luxury market, we find in the Italian city places where major international brands live side by side with small local shops that offer products with that traditional Italian quality.
-Below, I list five very famous places for shopping in Italy.
+As one of the cradles of the world luxury market, we find in the Italian cities places where major international brands live side by side with small local shops that offer products with that traditional Italian quality.
+Below, I’m listing five of the most famous shopping hotspots in Italy.

-1. Galeria Vittorio Emanuele + Quadrilatero Della Moda- Milan
+1. Galleria Vittorio Emanuele + Quadrilatero Della Moda – Milan

 5. La Rinascente